GOT CHIP? GOT TO GO TO LAW SCHOOL

 Hobbies: Tennis and Kayaking

 CHIP Impact: MAF supported work into the memory loss associated with intracranial germ cell tumors; a devastating complication.
 This enabled us to realize the importance of rapid initiation of therapy.
-Aaron presented with severe loss of memory, but the..
+Aaron presented with severe loss of memory, but the rapid start of th..

 GOT CHIP?
 GOT TO BE A LIFESAVER